Joaoalves89405/gestaoRedes/README.md

 To compile:

-1 : type "make" on terminal (that will compile all the files for you)
+1 : type "make" on terminal to compile both manager and agent

 2 : type ./manager and ./agent in two different terminals